skrypka/pdscheduling/README.md

 # PDScheduling - a library to create schedules in PagerDuty

 Just generate an array with a user for every hour for the next week - and the library will push it to PagerDuty.

+Install: `pip install pdscheduling`

 ## Example: